djangoer/django-selectize/README.md

 There are several ways to install django-selectize:

 * Automatically, via a package manager: `pip install django-selectize`
-* Manually, by downloading a copy of the release package and copy the folder `selectize` to your project directory.
+* Manually, by downloading a release package then unzip and copy the folder `selectize` to your project directory.

 Required settings
 -----------------